What is Outpatient Therapy?

-At Insight Northwest Recovery, we work to empower our clients to conquer substance abuse and mental illness.
+At Insight Northwest Recovery, we work to empower our clients to conquer substance use and mental illness.
 It is also our goal to answer as many questions about the treatment process as we can so you feel confident, informed, and supported as you navigate your journey with recovery.

-We offer various levels of care via outpatient treatment to teens and young adults, ages 13-25.
+We offer various levels of care via outpatient treatment to teens and young adults, ages 13-29.

 A question that we often get asked is “How are outpatient therapy programs different from traditional talk therapy?”
 While there are some similarities, the main differences boil down to the intensity and time commitment involved in therapy vs outpatient care.

-Inpatient vs Outpatient
+Inpatient vs Outpatient Services

-Inpatient Treatment:
+Inpatient Care:

-Most people seeking recovery from substance abuse or mental health conditions begin at an inpatient treatment program.
+Most people seeking recovery from substance use or mental health conditions begin at an inpatient treatment program.
 Inpatient, or residential treatment, means that you stay at the treatment facility for an extended period of time and do not return home in between sessions.
-These programs often focus on substance abuse, and mental health conditions like anxiety disorder, depression, eating disorders, bipolar disorder, and other behavioral health disorders.
+These programs often focus on substance use, and mental health conditions like anxiety disorder, depression, eating disorders, bipolar disorder, and other behavioral health disorders.
 Often, this level of care is more focused on harm reduction and suicide prevention, which is why it is a more supervised treatment option.
 These programs often engage in talk therapy, Cognitive Behavioral Therapy (CBT), group and family therapy, education, and offer medication management.

-Outpatient Treatment:
+Outpatient Care:

 Often, following the completion of an inpatient treatment program, people will transition to outpatient treatment to continue their care.

-There are different types of outpatient therapy programs, but the main differentiator in outpatient settings is that patients can return home every day during their recovery process.
+There are different types of outpatient therapy programs, but the main difference in outpatient settings is that patients can return home every day during their recovery process.
 Structured outpatient programs are often a step down in intensity from residential treatment, and treat the same addiction and behavioral health disorders as inpatient treatment.
 These programs offer the opportunity for continued support in early recovery, while providing a flexible schedule that fits into your day-to-day life.
-At Insight Northwest Recovery, we offer four levels of care in our outpatient treatment programs that step down in the level of intensity, frequency and time commitment – from Intensive Day Treatment (PHP), through Intensive Outpatient Treatment (IOP) and After Care.
+At Insight Northwest Recovery, we offer four levels of care in our outpatient programs that step down in the level of intensity, frequency and time commitment – from Intensive Day Treatment (PHP), through Intensive Outpatient Treatment (IOP) and After Care.
 While not all outpatient programs offer medication management, they do all engage in talk therapy, group therapy, group and family therapy, and alternative educational units.
 We also work with clients to find a path for recovery that works for them.
 We partner with Insight Northwest Counseling to provide medication management and on-going therapy services that fit into your treatment plan.

 The different levels of outpatient care often fall into these categories:

-1. Intensive Day Treatment, or Partial Hospitalization Programs (PHP)
+Intensive Day Treatment, or Partial Hospitalization Programs (PHP)

-Learn more about our outpatient treatment programs here
+Learn more about our outpatient programs here.

 Talk Therapy